AshWang623/portfolio/Ash_final_project.md

     - Educate the audience about different types of materials and clothes, and demonstrate the related environmental costs.

-    - Cotton: Discuss its water-intensive farming and pesticide use.

-    - Polyester & Synthetics: Highlight their reliance on fossil fuels and how microplastics enter water systems.

-    - Alternative Materials: Introduce new sustainable options like organic cotton, hemp, and recycled fabrics.
+    - Cotton & Polyester & Synthetics & Alternative Materials: Introduce new sustainable options like organic cotton, hemp, and recycled fabrics.

     - Visualization: Compare water usage, carbon footprint, and waste of different fabric types.

 3. The Supply Chain: Pollution Along the Way

-    - Manufacturing & Dyeing: Explain the chemical-heavy processes that result in water pollution and toxic runoff.
+    - Manufacturing & Dyeing: The chemical-heavy processes that result in water pollution and toxic runoff.

-    - Transportation: Focus on the carbon emissions caused by global supply chains, with an emphasis on fast fashion.
+    - Transportation: Carbon emissions caused by global supply chains, with an emphasis on fast fashion.

+    - The business logic behind the fashion industry

     - Visualization: A map showcasing global supply chains and associated emissions.